KevinHobart/Active-Directory-Lab/AD-Lab_Setup/Config-Server-as-AD-Domain-Controller.md

 1. Start VirtualBox
 2. Select and **Start** the Windows Server 2022 VM
 3. Login with the **Administrator** password you created for this server
-4. **Server Manager** should automatically load and bring you to the Dashboard
+4. **Server Manager** should automatically start and bring you to the Dashboard

 ---